-Why learn to encouraging ethical behavior and about the laws that encouraging good corporate practices?
+Why learn about encouraging ethical behavior and the laws that support ethical corporate practices?

 Luke is a real estate agent and is currently under negotiation on a four bedroom home outside the city.
 Luke is representing the seller, but in attempts to increase his commission he has also agreed to represent the buyer.
 Although he is representing both the buyer and the seller, he is a long-time friend of the seller and therefore prioritizes their needs and demands.
 This creates an ethical dilemma since he is representing both sides of the transaction and acting in a biased way throughout the process.
 Unfortunately, in a situation like this, there is no way to avoid a bias.
 It is impossible for Luke to equally fight for the desires of each client, and he is therefore not acting in an ethical way.
 Although his decisions may be legal, they are not ethical.